-- 1. the right to obtain substantially all of the economic benefits from use of the identified asset; and - 2. the right to direct the use of the identified asset

-For a contract that is, or contains, a lease, the Group accounts for each lease component within the contract as a lease separately from non-lease components of the contract.
-For a contract that contains a lease component and one or more additional lease or non-lease components, the Group allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate stand-alone price of the non-lease components.
+- 1. the right to obtain substantially all of the economic benefits from use of the identified asset; and - 2. the right to direct the use of the identified asset the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate stand-alone price of the non-lease components.
 The relative stand-alone price of lease and non-lease components shall be determined on the basis of the price the lessor, or a similar supplier, would charge the Group for that component, or a similar component, separately.
 If an observable stand-alone price is not readily available, the Group estimates the stand-alone price, maximizing the use of observable information.